Trained as an evolutionary biologist, I study human behavior with different approaches.

 Broadly, I try to understand how evolution shaped our preferences, and what its consequences are in our contemporary lives.

 My work has covered various topics such as parent-offspring conflict over mate choice, variation in feminine beauty standards through history, sexual selection on age at menopause, and mate preferences for homogamy in facial features.

 I mix various methods and academic fields.
-For example, I use eye-tracking techniques, online experiments, morphometric analyses, image manipulation of faces, artworks datasets and fieldwork in China.
+For example, I use eye-tracking techniques, laboratory based and online experiments, geometric morphometric analyses, image manipulation of faces, artworks datasets and fieldwork in China.